 Thia Eller serves as assistant professor of art, developing her passion for the subject as a college student seeking her fit in the world.
 Today, she enjoys welcoming Comets into the Olivet College family and strives to help other students learn about careers as an artist.
 For Professor Eller, the family aspect of OC is extra special.
-She works alongside her husband, Gary Wertheimer, professor of art, and servies as mom to one alumnus, one student and one dual-enrolled student.
+She works alongside her husband, Gary Wertheimer, professor of art, and serves as mom to one alumnus, one student and one dual-enrolled student.

 Why do you love OC?